 - Always use appropriate protective equipment (see eyewear section below).

 Persons operating lasers classified as 3B or 4 are required to have instruction in laser safety.
 The instruction should include information on the nature of laser emissions, how lasers are classified by relative hazard, administrative and engineering controls, protective equipment, non-beam hazards and accident reporting.
-Viewing the videotape on laser safety available through Environmental Health & Safety fulfills the training requirement.
-The videotape is 30 minutes in length and should be scheduled for viewing by your professor.
+Professors can schedule training through Environmental Health and Safety by emailing [email protected].

 While operating lasers classified as 3B or 4, protective eyewear must be worn by all persons in the lab when there is a potential for the beam to be scattered or deflected in the direction of any person.
 Most commonly this situation would be during alignments.
 The eyewear must be appropriate for the power and wavelength(s) being generated and must indicate so on the eyewear.
 Some eyewear is designed to offer protection for diffuse viewing only, that allows personnel to see the visible beam, and should not be presumed to offer total attenuation for intrabeam exposure.

 It is important that all injuries are reported.
 If you suspect that you or another person has been injured, report it immediately to your professor and to Environmental Health and Safety, extension 4-6778.
 There is never any punitive action for reporting an accident.

 Injury to Personnel

 Immediately call 911 for assistance.
 Notify the PI or any supervisory personnel in the area.
 If possible, secure the laser involved in the injury.
 If the nature of the injury can be confidently reduced in severity by administering available first aid or other measures, proceed until relieved by emergency responders.